prisma/prisma1/docs/1.0/01-Quickstart/02-Fullstack/01-React/01-Apollo.md

 ## Step 1: Install required command line tools

-The first thing you need to is install the command line tools you'll need for this tutorial:
+The first thing you need to do is install the command line tools you'll need for this tutorial:

 - `graphql-cli` is used initially to bootstrap the file structure for your fullstack app with `graphql create`
 - `graphcool` is used continuously to manage your Graphcool database service